rursache/ToDoList/README.md

 # RSToDoList
-A simple To-do list app written in Swift 4.2
+A simple To-do list app build for iOS 11+ in Swift 4.2

 ## Main features
 - [ ] Basic to do list features